revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- Yes we can change suppose my file name is revature.cfg.xml then our application will load it as SessionFactory sf=new Configuration().configure(“revature.cfg.xml”).buildSessionFactory().
+- Yes, we can change suppose my file name is revature.cfg.xml then our application will load it as SessionFactory sf=new Configuration().configure(“revature.cfg.xml”).buildSessionFactory().

 </blockquote>